 3. Sub-Irrigation Drainage: Sub-irrigation systems, such as the ones used in self-watering containers, feature a water reservoir that provides moisture to the roots of your plants via a wicking system.
 Excess water is then drained back into the reservoir, creating a closed-loop system that minimizes waste and ensures proper drainage.
 This method is ideal for gardeners looking for a low-maintenance and water-efficient solution.

-Maintenance Tips for Efficient Garden Drainage
+Maintenance Tips for Efficient Indoor Vertical Garden Drainage

 Regularly Inspect and Clean Drainage Holes

 Drainage holes are essential for allowing excess water to escape from your plant containers.
 It is crucial to inspect these holes regularly, ensuring that they are not blocked by soil, debris, or roots.
 Blocked drainage holes can lead to waterlogging and root rot, compromising the health of your plants.
-Additionally, clean the drainage holes as needed to maintain their efficiency and prevent potential issues.
+Also, clean the drainage holes as needed to maintain efficiency and prevent potential issues.

 Monitor Water Collection and Evaporation Rates